József Györkös

 He was a co-signer of an initiative for public discussion of ACTA.

 In January 2013 he was appointed a member and the chair of CAF – CONNECT Advisory Forum for ICT Research and Innovation.
 The main task of the advisory groups is to give consistent and consolidated advice to the commission (Directorate General for Communications, Networks, Content and Technology (DG CONNECT)) services during the preparation of the Horizon 2020 work programme, regarding the relevant challenge/part of the Specific Programme.

-On October 29, 2014, the Government of Republic of Slovenia appointed József Györkös director of the Slovenian Research Agency for a five-year term.
 Since November 2017 he is a member of Science Europe Governing Board.